 Never Miss a Deadline With Cortes & Hay

 The successful execution of a 1031 exchange demands detailed planning, complete knowledge of the rules, and professional guidance.
-The 45-day and 180-day timeframes are absolutes determining your entire exchange plan.
+The 45-day and 180-day timeframes are absolute and determine your entire exchange plan.

 A well-executed 1031 exchange provides significant financial advantages that help you avoid taxes while creating better opportunities to build wealth through real estate investments.
 Preventable deadline problems should not deprive you of these valuable advantages.

-The moment has come to start preparing your upcoming 1031 exchange.
-The professionals at Cortes & Hay Title Agency stand ready to provide assistance.
-Our team has deep experience in helping investors finish exchanges while following IRS regulations and time-sensitive requirements.
+When it’s time to start preparing your upcoming 1031 exchange for your investment, the professionals at Cortes & Hay Title Agency are ready to assist.
+Our team has deep experience helping investors complete exchanges while complying with Internal Revenue Service regulations and time-sensitive requirements.